YuwanshB005/nft-marketplace/README.md

 Welcome to the NFT Marketplace Ecosystem repository!
 This project is a decentralized marketplace for Non-Fungible Tokens (NFTs) with a React app frontend, a Kotlin-based mobile app, and a Node.js backend.
 The ecosystem enables users to mint, buy, sell, bid on NFTs, and view their collections in a seamless manner.
 Additionally, it includes two smart contracts for managing the marketplace and live auctions, utilizing OpenZeppelin contracts.

+This project is divided into four modules
+-Frontend
+-Backend
+-Mobile App
+-Smart Contracts

 ## Features

 - **Mint NFTs:** Users can create and mint their own NFTs.